MonSan436/Some-exercises-Learning-from-a-data-a-short-course-by-/README.md

 This is part of a short course that I took in the fall of 2021 offered by the National University of Colombia.

-Here are notebooks for the first chapter: [Colab1](https://colab.research.google.com/drive/1OVLSPbicpCALrSG2jiwAknpK0dCilOWS?usp=sharing), [Colab2](https://colab.research.google.com/drive/170NP0xGLJruln30vK3G_Wilc5_pvuhQD?usp=sharing)
+-Here are notebooks for the first chapter: [Colab1](https://colab.research.google.com/drive/1OVLSPbicpCALrSG2jiwAknpK0dCilOWS?usp=sharing), [Colab2](https://colab.research.google.com/drive/170NP0xGLJruln30vK3G_Wilc5_pvuhQD?usp=sharing)

-Here for the second chapter: [Colab3](https://colab.research.google.com/drive/1qzVOzUE_Cfk4IeD3acMfwCCAgYTs2KOM?usp=sharing)
+-Here for the second chapter: [Colab3](https://colab.research.google.com/drive/1qzVOzUE_Cfk4IeD3acMfwCCAgYTs2KOM?usp=sharing)